-In this blog we will explore the key results and the latest third sector workforce data from People Count 2021 and look at some trends to emerge over the last 17 years since the study started in 2004.
-In particular, we will look at the impact of the COVID-19 pandemic on HR in the UK charity sector.
+In this blog we will explore the key results and the latest third sector hr data from People Count 2021 and look at some trends to emerge over the last 17 years since the study started in 2004.
+In particular, we will look at the impact of the COVID-19 pandemic on workforce management in the UK third sector.

 More charities are collecting diversity data

 About 80% of participating organisations now collect data on ethnicity and disability, which is a slight increase from around 75% in previous years.

 This year, 90% of organisations responded to questions about their employees’ gender, which increased from 75% in 2020.

 Similarly to last year, around two thirds collect data on employee sexuality.